stopsopa/ipromise/README.md

 promise.reject(arg1, arg2, ...)
 ```

-if you want o to trigger progress (trigger only before change state, after change state no more progress events are triggered)
+if you want o to trigger progress (trigger only before change state, after state is changed no more progress events are triggered)

 ```javascript